Skip to content

 def create_folder(path: str, mode: str) -> None

-This method creates a new directory at the specified path with the given permissions.
+Creates a new directory in the Sandbox at the specified path with the given permissions.

 Arguments: